zoearen/dig245-hello-world/README.md

 - [ ] What experience do you have creating content for the web or programming?
 - [ ] What are your goals in this course?
 - [ ] In 100-150 words, summarize the [learn-computing](https://github.com/omundy/learn-computing) activity you did with your group.
-- [ ] Select 3 projects (website or web application) you consider to be interesting for artistic, cultural, or other reasons.
+- [ ] Select 3 projects (website or web application) you consider to be interesting for artistic, cultural, or other reasons—projects that represent your interests, aspirations, and passions.
 List each project with its title, a link to it, and 2–3 sentences describing the project and why it is remarkable.
 - [ ] Add an HTML comment explaining if any part of this assignment was difficult.